pisv/gethandly.wiki-playground/Step-Two.md

 for this step of the running example is available in the [Step Two repository](https://github.com/pisv/gethandly.2nd).

-As usual, we begin by defining the interfaces for the new model elements (in the package `org.eclipse.handly.examples.basic.ui.model` of the `org.eclipse.handly.examples.basic.ui` bundle).
+As usual, we begin by defining the interfaces for the new model elements in the package:

+`org.eclipse.handly.examples.basic.ui.model`

+of the

+`org.eclipse.handly.examples.basic.ui`

+bundle.
 We will make these interfaces extend the relevant 'extension interfaces' such as `IElementExtension`, `ISourceElementExension`, and `ISourceFileExtension` to introduce a number of generally useful default methods for convenience, but could as well define the model element interfaces entirely from scratch.